RicardoSoftwareEngineer/Device/README.md

 # Devices API
-This project is a RESTful API developed to persist and manage device resources, built with Spring Boot 3.4.3, Java 21, and Maven.
+This project is a RESTFull API developed to persist and manage device resources, built with Spring Boot 3.4.3, Java 21, and Maven.
 The application is containerized using Docker, persists data in a PostgreSQL database, and includes comprehensive test coverage and API documentation via Swagger (Springdoc OpenAPI).

 ## Project Overview